Reliever: Relieving the Burden of Costly Model Fits for Changepoint Detection: Additional Numerical Results

-We provide the complementary numerical results of the multiple changepoint scenarios in Section \ref{sec:comp_ts} with $n$ varying from $n=300$ to $n=1200$.
+In Figures~\ref{fig:ts_lasso}--\ref{fig:ts_nmcd}, we provide the complementary numerical results of the multiple changepoint scenarios in Section \ref{sec:comp_ts} with $n$ varying from $n=300$ to $n=1200$ under both the high-dimensional linear model and the univariate nonparametric model.
 In the \Relief{} method, we set $r=0.9$ as recommended.
 The \Relief{} provides almost comparable performance with the original algorithm in all the cases.